Ycxtlll/Ycxtlll/README.md

 - 👋 Hi, I’m @Ycxtlll
-- 👀 I’m interested in web.
+- 👀 I’m interested in Internet.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on China.
 - 📫 How to reach me ycxtlll@foxmail.com.